 This is a very good question.
 We know from studies on the learning behaviour of humans that peak learning performance occurs around 45 minutes into the flight and retention still occurs after this for around 15 minutes.
-This is why you will find the time in the air is generally between 45 to 75 minutes depending on “how” much you are learning in that particular lesson.
+This is why you will find the time in the air is generally between 45 to 75 minutes depending on how much you are learning in that particular lesson.
 In the early phases of training, you are learning a LOT!
 The learning rate is high and cognitive overload is reached earlier in the flight.
 This sounds intense I know, but that’s what our instructors are trained to do.
 We’ll tailor the training to you on that particular day.
-As you advance through the syllabus, some training elements will require less of your cognitive compacity, allowing you to spend more time in the air completing that specific lesson while still learn new skills.
+As you advance through the syllabus, some training elements will require less of your cognitive capacity, allowing you to spend more time in the air completing that specific lesson while still learning new skills.

 We are unique in the sense that we do provide a lot of owner training.
 The majority of this work is transiting owners into different types of tailwheel aircraft that they acquire.
 We specialise in any type of tailwheel aircraft from vintage to high-performance aerobatics types, however, we can provide training in your own aircraft for the majority of the courses we offer.
 View our courses here.

 Our owner training is provided in half and full-day training blocks to ensure plenty of quality one-on-one time.
 See our rates here.